YimikaD/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that duplicate the last line
+A script that delete all js files